Origin | Ischial tuberosity |

 Origin & Insertion

-The semitendinosus originates at the superior portion of the iscial tuberosity.
-It then works its way down the posterior portion of the thigh across the medial portion where it then inserts below the knee on the medial surface of the superior part of the tibia [2].
+The muscle then works its way down the posterior and medial portion of the thigh, where it then inserts below the knee joint, on the medial surface of the superior part of the tibia.
 This insertion is part of the group of tendons called the ‘pes anserinus’ which insert in this region.
-The pes anserinus is comprised of the tendons of the semitendinosus, sartorius and gracilis muscles [3].
+This insertion is part of the group of tendons known as the ‘pes anserinus,’ which includes the tendons of the semitendinosus, sartorius, and gracilis muscles [4] [5].

 Actions & Function